Quick Start

 std::cout << "Game is not playable, possibly due to refund or other reasons" << std::endl;

-// Show notification to user
+// Display notification to user

 ShowRefundNotification();